-Projects are vehicles for business change; they are key to creating benefit.
-Clearly project management is a core competence for any organisation implementing change.
+Projects are vehicles for business change.
+They are key to creating benefit.
+And clearly, project management is a core competence for any organisation implementing change.

 Is this why success is often so elusive?
-I think so.

 Project managers come in all shapes and sizes.
 They come with different experiences, skills and strengths.

 Leaders are defined by their followers.

 Whether the project is about improving operations or responding to a change in business circumstances it is clear that every project has different characteristics that need different leadership skills.

 On the other hand, if the project is more like a walk in the fog you need someone who is calm, has excellent communication skills and builds trust.

 Leaders are defined by their followers.
 If we correctly match project with project manager we are more likely to succeed.
 We are more likely to find the right project leader!

-What are the most importance qualities of a project manager?
 What makes an effective project leader?
 Are project managers responsible for delivering business benefit?
-Please join the discussion.

 Creative Commons image courtesy Kitty Terwolbeck.